Aditya07code/Job-Internship-Portal/forntend/README.md

 I'm Aditya Singh
-Hyy Aditya Gupta and Ansh
+I'm developed frontend and Aditya Gupta developed backend and Ansh also worked on this project, he search the images , logos which is used in the frontend